NamDinhRobotics/proSLAM/README.md

 | :------: |
 | Dominik Schlegel, Mirco Colosi, Giorgio Grisetti |
 As this is a working repository, none of the code is assumed to be static.
-For related publications please refer to revision: 7faff124
+For related publications please refer to revision 7faff124

 ### Demo videos ###
 [ProSLAM: Full run KITTI Sequence 00 (real-time, 1 thread@2.40GHz/i7-4700MQ)][kitti_00]